 We call chickens “true bantams” when there isn’t an equivalent full-sized bird.
 There are a few kinds of true bantams including the Belgian d’Uccle, the Seabright, the Rosecomb, and the Nankin.

-The rest of the bantam breeds of chicken, like bantam Brahmas and bantam Easter Eggers, have a full sized counterpart.
+The rest of the bantam chickens, like bantam Brahmas and bantam Easter Eggers, have a full-sized counterpart.